hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1.md

 `helm version`{{execute}}

 A common Helm _chart_ is predefined for installing OpenFaaS.
-This `repo add` command will allow Helm to find the OpenFaaS chart:
+Normally, popular charts appear in the [curated Helm chart repository](https://github.com/kubernetes/charts) and there are plans to move OpenFaaS there.
+For now, this `repo add` command will allow Helm to find the OpenFaaS chart:

 `helm repo add openfaas https://openfaas.github.io/faas-netes/`{{execute}}